manaakiwhenua/PAN-NZ-data-catalogue-and-guidelines/national_datasets_catalogue.md

 ---

-Below are the national-level protected area datasource candidates we are aware of for compiling PAN-NZ.
+Below are the national-level protected area data sources we are aware of for compiling PAN-NZ.
 These datasets are made available by central government agencies as well as the Queen Elizabeth II National Trust.
 The central government datasets exclusively describe protections on Crown and Crown